autowarefoundation/autoware-documentation/docs/contributing/coding-guidelines/ros-nodes/topic-message-handling/index.md

 At first, let us see a conventional manner of handling messages that is commonly used.
 [_ROS 2 Tutorials_](https://docs.ros.org/en/rolling/Tutorials/Beginner-Client-Libraries/Writing-A-Simple-Cpp-Publisher-And-Subscriber.html#write-the-subscriber-node) is one of the most cited references for ROS 2 applications, including Autoware.
-It implicitly recommends that messages received by subscriptions should be referred and processed by a dedicated callback function.
+It implicitly recommends that each of messages received by subscriptions should be referred to and processed by a dedicated callback function.
 Autoware follows that manner thoroughly.

 ```c++
   steer_sub_ = create_subscription<SteeringReport>(